terrysahaidak/react-native-gallery-toolkit/website/docs/introduction.md

 :::

 ## Features

 > TODO

 ## TODOs

-- Add invariants to all the required props.
+- [ ] Add invariants to all the required props.
-- Finish documentation.
-- Lightbox with examples.
+- [ ] Lightbox with examples.
-- Lightbox Gallery with examples.
+- [ ] Lightbox Gallery with examples.
-- Try to use react-native-shared-element.
+- [ ] Try to use react-native-shared-element.